Building Traffic Control¶

 |-l||List available projects.|

-projects argument is given, it should be one or more project names.
-If it is not given, all projects will be built.
+projects should be one or more project names.
+When no specific project or project list is given the default projects will be built.
 Valid projects:

 *.rpm files, build logs and source tarballs will be output to the